miraclx/cargo-workspaces-fork/README.md

-        --allow-branch <pattern>            Specify which branches to allow from [default: master] --force <pattern>                   Always include targeted crates matched by glob even when there are no changes --git-remote <remote>               Push git changes to the specified remote [default: origin] --ignore-changes <pattern>          Ignore changes in files matched by glob --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <message>                 Use a custom commit message when creating the version commit --pre-id <identifier>               Specify prerelease identifier
+        --allow-branch <pattern>            Specify which branches to allow from [default: master] --force <pattern>                   Always include targeted crates matched by glob even when there are no changes --git-remote <remote>               Push git changes to the specified remote [default: origin] --groups <GROUPS>                   Comma separated list of crate groups to version --ignore-changes <pattern>          Ignore changes in files matched by glob --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <message>                 Use a custom commit message when creating the version commit --no-pager                          Do not use a pager for previewing package groups in interactive mode --pre-id <identifier>               Specify prerelease identifier
         --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v]
 ```